Lazio-R/Bright-Coffee-Shop-Sales-Analysis/README.md

 # Tools Used
 - Miro - For planning.
 - Snowflake - For SQL code.
-- Excel - For PivotTables analyze and PivotCharts.
+- Excel - For PivotTables and PivotCharts.
 - Canva - For presentation slides.